-- 30 units, generally 3 per week - You do the work at times of your own choosing but striving to complete each unit before the time listed on the course calendar for the next unit. - Every Thursday evening (or perhaps at a different time, for some students), we will meet in small groups - more on that in a moment.
+- 30 units, generally 3 per week - You do the work at times of your own choosing but striving to complete each unit by the end of the day listed on the course calendar for that unit. - Every Thursday, we will meet in small groups in Microsoft Teams more on that in a moment.